Cathy Townsend: Career

 In 1967, Townsend participated in the WTBA World Tenpin Bowling Championships but did not win a medal.
 From 1969 to 1971, she had won silver at the Tournament of the Americas.
-In 1974, Townsend also won gold in the double's event at the Fédération Internationale des Quilleurs American Zone Championships alongside Joanne Walker Keefe.
+In 1974, Townsend also won gold in the doubles event at the Fédération Internationale des Quilleurs American Zone Championships alongside Joanne Walker Keefe.
 She became one of the first Canadian women to receive a gold medal in this championship.
 At the same competition, Townsend won silver in the four-woman and bronze in the five-woman events.

 The following year, Townsend participated in the 1975 World Tenpin Bowling Championships and became the first woman of Canada to win the QubicaAMF Bowling World Cup.
 After the World Cup, Townsend withdrew from the competition due to an arm injury.
 She returned to bowling in the summer of 1976.
 After returning to bowling, she won gold at the 1976 Tournament of the Americas in the all-events and mixed four competitions.
 In 1981, Townsend won bronze in the five-woman event at the Pan American Bowling Confederation Championships.
 Outside of bowling, Townsend was a stenographer.